Why You Need an Attorney in NYC for a Real Estate Purchase

 Real estate attorney fees are typically structured as a flat fee per completed transaction.

-If your partner insists on using a family lawyer who doesn’t specialize in real estate, make sure you do your own research and hold your lawyer accountable for all the services a real estate attorney should perform.
+If your partner insists on using a family lawyer who doesn’t specialize in real estate, do your research and hold your lawyer accountable for all the services a real estate attorney should perform.

 Lawyer fees are typically taken at closing.
-Most experienced lawyers won’t even bother with an engagement letter to ensure this.
-They’ll just be there at the closing.
+Most experienced lawyers won’t bother with an engagement letter to ensure this.
+They’ll be there at the finish.

 Real estate lawyer fees could be higher for a complicated estate sale with heirs that are hard to track down and a power of attorney involved.